Counting independent sets in amenable groups: A computational phase transition in the thermodynamic limit

-\begin{remark} Notice that Proposition \ref{prop:approx} holds for groups of exponential growth, despite it involves a polynomial time algorithm.
-In addition, in virtue of Theorem \ref{thm:sinclair}, the families of graphs in Proposition \ref{prop:approx} could be parameterized according to their connective constant instead of the maximum degree. \end{remark}
+\begin{remark} Notice that Theorem \ref{thm:rand-approx} holds for groups of exponential growth, despite it involves a polynomial time algorithm.
+In addition, in virtue of Theorem \ref{thm:sinclair}, the families of graphs in Theorem \ref{thm:rand-approx} could be parameterized according to their connective constant instead of the maximum degree. \end{remark}

 Next, we reduce the problem of approximating the partition function of a finite hardcore model to the problem of approximating the free energy of a hardcore model in $\mathcal{H}_G$.